 At York House, students are seen as very capable beings.
 This is why at the Little School, our teachers base their methods on the Reggio Emilia approach to early childhood education.

 Reggio Emilia recognizes that in the early years of development, children are just beginning to form who they are as individuals.
 Children learn best through interacting with others, including their parents, teachers, and peers, in a nurturing learning environment.
 With this method, the children’s interests determine the curriculum.
-The girls work on in-depth projects, and the teachers learn alongside the children, documenting the learning process.
+The students work on in-depth projects, and the teachers learn alongside the children, documenting the learning process.

 The Reggio Emilia approach is used to determine the curriculum in the Junior Kindergarten classes together with the BC Ministry's Early Learning Framework.
 The Senior Kindergarten curriculum integrates the Reggio Emilia approach with BC prescribed learning methods.